eriklindernoren/ML-From-Scratch/README.md

 Python implementations of various Machine Learning models and algorithms from scratch.

-Some matrix and vector operations such as calculations of covariance and correlation matricies are implemented by hand even though there are numpy methods that enable these computations.
+While some of the matrix operations that are implemented by hand (such as calculation of covariance matrix) are available from numpy I have decided to add these as well to make sure that I know how the linear algebra is applied.

 The purpose of this project is purely self-educational.